• Young Children in the Kitchen

 Ever since Will was just a tiny baby, I wanted him to be involved in the kitchen.
-But when I cook, it’s over heated burners and in hot ovens.
-And prep-work often involves razor sharp knives, so it’s not always that safe.
+But when I cook, it’s on heated burners and in hot ovens.
+And prep-work often involves razor-sharp knives, so it’s not always that safe.

 That’s why involving young kids in the kitchen is an outside of the box activity.
 They can’t stir over the hot stove or chop an onion, but they sure can pour ingredients from measuring cups and locate ingredients in the cupboard.
 If it’s something important to you, it’s about making it work.